 This small and centrally located village is the main tourist centre for the South Lakes area of the Lake District.
 It can be found on the right banks of Lake Windermere and boasts incredible views of the sloping hills and meandering valleys.

-Bowness-on-Windermere is home to a vast selection of dining, shopping and entertainment options.
-There are also heaps of quiet getaways as well as some of the Lake District’s nicest cabins and lodges which is why it’s our choice for where to stay in the Lake District for families.
+Bowness-on-Windermere is home to a vast selection of dining, shopping, and entertainment options.
+There are also heaps of quiet getaways as well as some of the Lake District’s nicest cabins and lodges which is why it’s my choice for where to stay in the Lake District for families.

 Things to See and Do in Bowness-on-Windermere